 Yahoo Group Moderator - Lisa Wilkinson

-Southern States Feed Tag coordinator - Meredith Hilt USTR is a participating non-profit in the Southern States SHOW program (Special Horse Organization Winners Program).
+Southern States Feed Tag coordinator - Sharon E. USTR is a participating non-profit in the Southern States SHOW program (Special Horse Organization Winners Program).
 We earn .25 for every proof of purchase tag submitted.
 We use the SHOW money to make donations.
 PLEASE do not throw them away!
 Cut them out and bring to a meeting or contact Meredith for her address so she can deposit them.
 Remember it's the proof of purchase you cut out of the bag - not the feed tag showing the analysis of what's inside.